TOWN BOARD MEETINGS WILL NOW BE ON THE FIRST MONDAY OF EACH MONTH AT 7P.M.

 Please Note: In 2013, a Local Law was passed that ALL Town of Westford Residents (tax payers & rentees) MUST have a Town authorized permit to dispose of garbage.
 Permits are free to Town Residents and available at the Town Clerk's office.
 Proof of residency (tax bill, utility bill, etc. - with your physical address (not mailing address) is required.
 Non-Residents may use the facility at a fee of $3.00 per bag.
 Click on the Documents banner above to view the Town of Westford Local Laws.

 Do you own a dog?
 Are you a responsible pet owner?
 Is your Dog licensed?
 ALL dogs MUST be licensed.
 Click on the Documents banner above for a description of the DOG CONTROL LAW or click on the Town Clerk/Tax Collector banner and scroll to ISSUANCE OF DOG LICENSES for instructions to license your pet.

-The Town of Westford Town Board will meet 7:00 p.m. at the Town Hall on Friday, January 8, 2016 and on the first Friday of each month during February thru December.
+The Town of Westford Town Board will meet 7:00 p.m. at the Town Hall on the first Monday of the month.
 These meetings are open to the public.
 Your Town Board members are Supervisor - Bryan Larrabee, Councilwoman Delphine Kerzick, Councilman Ralph Ritton, Councilman Philli Strong, Councilman Robert Huntington.